Implications from ${B\to K^*\ell^+\ell^-}$ observables using $3 \text{fb}^{-1}$ of LHCb data: Observables and Theoretical Framework

 It may be remarked that \lhcb collaboration observes a local tension with some observables based on the hadronic estimates of Refs.~\cite{Straub:2015ica,Descotes-Genon:2014uoa}.

 We begin by assuming the massless lepton limit but generalize to include the lepton mass.
-The corrections due to the mass of the leptons are easily taken into account ~\cite{Supp}.
+The corrections due to the mass of the leptons are easily taken into account ~\cite{Mandal:2014kma}.
 In the massless lepton limit the decay is described in terms of six transversity amplitudes which can be written in the most general form as,

 This form of the amplitude~\cite{Mandal:2014kma} is the most general parametric form of SM amplitude for $B\to \kstar\ell^+\ell^-$ decay that comprehensively takes into account all contributions up to $\mathcal{O}(G_{\!F})$ within it.
-The form includes all short-distance and long-distance effects, factorizable and nonfactorizable contributions, resonance contributions and complete electromagnetic corrections to hadronic operators up to all orders.
-In Eq.~\eqref{eq:amp-def1} $C_9$ and $C_{10}$ are Wilson coefficients with $\widetilde{C}_9^{\sss\lambda}$ being the redefined ``effective'' Wilson coefficient~\cite{Mandal:2014kma} such that
+The form includes all short-distance and long-distance effects, factorizable and nonfactorizable contributions and resonance contributions.
+In Eq.~\eqref{eq:amp-def1} $C_9$ and $C_{10}$ are Wilson coefficients with $\widetilde{C}_9^{\sss\lambda}$ being the redefined ``effective'' Wilson coefficient defined~\cite{Mandal:2014kma,Beneke:2001at} such that

 where $\Delta C_9^{\text{(fac)}}(q^2)$, $\Delta C_9^{{\sss\lambda}{\text{,(non-fac)}}}(q^2)$ correspond to factorizable and soft gluon non-factorizable contributions.
 Strong interaction effects coming from electromagnetic corrections to hadronic operators do not affect $C_{10}$.